No, I don't know what Trump's going to say, respond to this.

 I have a water company.

-They want to talk about a magazine.
+They want to talk about a magazine, and I have a magazine.

 It goes to all my clubs.

-By the way, a school, little deal, but very, you know, I loved it in when it was there.
+By the way, a school, little deal, but very, you know, I loved it when it was there.

-Trump they call it Trump University Trump initiative.
+They call it Trump University, Trump Initiative.

-But I will tell you, just so you understand on the school.
+But I will tell you, just so you understand on the school, the school had 98% approval rating.

 But you had an attorney that felt, oh, maybe I can sue Trump and get something.